ChrisFCass/mars-rover/README.md

     5 1 E     # second rover will be positioned facing east at (5,1)
     ```

-- structure of this project:
+- Structure of this project:

   - simulation process is implemented in index.js
   - all utilities to perform read instruction file; parse data from file; update of rover position and validate it are implemented in /utils

-- in order to run test we can use:
+- In order to run test we can use:

   - `npm run test` to run all tests
   - `npm run test:cov` to run all tests and see the coverage